 NFA111 – 14.00 Hours

-This course provide a conceptual foundation and framework for a successful transition by fire and Emergency Medical Services (EMS) personnel to first line supervisor by exploring a broad spectrum of perspectives in thinking.
+This course provides a conceptual foundation and framework for a successful transition by fire and Emergency Medical Services (EMS) personnel to first line supervisor by exploring a broad spectrum of perspectives in thinking.

-Unit 1: Thinking Perspectives: At the completion of this unit, students will be able to assess situations from multiple perspectives.
+Unit 1: Thinking Perspectives: At the completion of this unit, participants will be able to assess situations from multiple perspectives.

-Unit 2: Think Imaginatively, Act Creatively: At the completion of this unit, students will be able to articulate techniques for fostering an environment of creativity and innovation.
+Unit 2: Think Imaginatively, Act Creatively: At the completion of this unit, participants will be able to articulate techniques for fostering an environment of creativity and innovation.